 Just your typical Swedish movie about a boy named Zucchini.
 You’re thinking, “Why would I subject my afternoon to watching a Scandinavian vegetable?” but the movie is a heartwarming story follows the orphan boy and how he adjusts to new life and new friends at an orphanage.
 Not a VeggieTale in sight.

 How To Watch: Zucchini is currently playing in select theaters.

 The Red Turtle

 Castaway meets The Blue Lagoon, but instead of volleyballs or naked Brooke Shields, it’s a giant red turtle.
 Turtle is a wordless film following a castaway’s life on a deserted island — well, deserted except for that red reptile.
 There’s no talking, no singing animals, but plenty of Oscar-bait.

-How To Watch: The film was just released in select cities last week.
+How To Watch: The film was is still is still in theaters in select cities.